Baptistemontan/leptos_i18n/docs/book/src/usage/08_scoping.md

 ## Caveat

 Unfortunately, it looks too good to be true...
-What's the catch ?
-Where is the tradeoff ?
+What's the catch?
+Where is the tradeoff?

 To make this possible, it uses a typestate pattern, but some of the types are hard to access as a user as they are defined deep in the generated `i18n` module.
 This makes it difficult to write the type of a scoped context or a scoped locale.